lepisma/lepisma.github.io/_posts/2016-08-25-evidence-abuse.md

-The point is, if something tends to make you disregard the evidences by putting on a faith-face or shoving your own moral fragility deep inside you, you say "Aye, I got this covered!
-I am the king of xenophobes, but balance my biases before making decisions".
+The point is, if something tends to make you disregard the evidences by putting on a faith-face or shoving your own moral fragility deep inside you, you say

+> Aye, I got this covered!
+I am the king of xenophobes, but balance my biases
+> before making decisions.

 ---